Larry Steers

 White Tie and Tails White Tie and Tails (1946) Character: Maitre D' (uncredited)

-When his employer goes to Florida, a butler masquerades as a millionaire and winds up marrying an heiress.
+When his employer goes to Florida, a butler masquerades as a millionaire and winds up getting involved with an heiress.

 Eternally Yours Eternally Yours (1939) Character: Nightclub Extra (uncredited)